-Problem Solving: The Click Generation
+Problem Solving: Click Generation

 It is my belief that with the advent of modern search engines, forums and the like, in general; we as a society are learning to think less for ourselves.
 It would seem that anything we could possibly need to know is out there on the Internet waiting for us in a nicely packaged web page.
 All we need to do is enter key words into a search engine.
 Problem solving is only a click away – or is it really?